Brain Tumor Research

 • Brain tumor genomics: We have worked extensively to understand the genetics of brain tumors.
 We seek to develop therapies matched to each patient's brain tumor genetics for the best chance at recovery.

-• Our brain tumor tissue bank: We host the world’s second-largest brain tumor tissue bank.
-This resource allows researchers to study many types of tumor cells from a diverse patient population.
-Learn more about our cancer research cores and shared resources.
+• Our brain tumor tissue bank: Our institution is home to one of the world's largest brain tumor tissue bank, providing researchers with access to a vast collection of tumor samples from a diverse patient population.

 • Contributions to The Cancer Genome Atlas (TCGA): TCGA is a national cooperative of major academic medical centers, sponsored by the National Institutes of Health, which is responsible for identifying certain survival-related genes.
 TCGA-generated data is a major resource for our research laboratories.
 Find out more about The Cancer Genome Atlas.